Moduli of surfaces in $\mathbb{P}^3$: The moduli space

 Finally, we aim to describe the moduli functor.
-In the definition of $(p,q)$ $Z$-smoothable \he stable pairs, we require that $(X,D)$ has a smoothing to $(Z, D_Z)$, where $Z$ is a fixed smooth Fano variety.
+In the definition of $\Zpqs$ \he stable pairs, we require that $(X,D)$ has a smoothing to $(W, D_W)$, where $W$ is a smooth Fano variety deformation equivalent to $Z$.
 Therefore, we are interested only in certain `smoothable' deformations of $(X,D)$, made precise below.